VincentVanlaer/mesa-school-labs/content/tuesday/lab-2.md

 ## Project work directory

 We will start with a clean project work directory `lab-2/`, which sets up a 10 solar mass rotating star, similar to lab-1 from today which you just completed.
 The star setup is defined in your inlist: `inlist_project` and the setup for plotting with `pgstar` is in the file `inlist_pgstar`.
-For this lab, we will be modifying the `src/run_star_extras.f90` Fortran file to add new computations into MESA
+For this lab, we will be modifying the `src/run_star_extras.f90` Fortran file to add new computations into MESA.

 ## Extending MESA